-A substantial body of recent literature has discussed the role of intersubject variability in the likelihood of sustaining rib fractures.
-Differences in anthropometry and in local rib geometry, bone quality, pretest health conditions, etc., are known to play a major role in the likelihood of sustaining injuries in a crash.
-Rib cortical bone properties in the literature have shown not only large intersubject variability but also substantial intraspecimen variability (Kemper et al. 2005).
-The cross-sectional area and geometry have been identified to play a major role in the mechanical behavior of ribs exposed to bending and compression tests (Kemper et al. 2007; Murach et al. 2018) that is more relevant than material properties.
+A substantial body of recent literature has discussed the role of inter-subject variability in the likelihood of sustaining rib fractures.
+Differences in anthropometry and in local rib geometry, bone quality, pre-test health conditions, etc. are known to play a major role in the likelihood of sustaining injuries in a crash.
+Rib cortical bone properties in the literature have shown not only large inter-subject variability but also substantial intra-specimen variability (Kemper et al, 2005).
+The cross-sectional area and geometry have been identified to play a major role in the mechanical behavior of ribs exposed to bending and compression tests (Kemper et al, 2007; Murach et al, 2018) being more relevant than material properties.

-A number of studies have explored how to incorporate all of these sources of variability within deterministic human FE models and the question remains open.
-Some studies have shown that the more personalized the human FE model (anthropometry and position) is to the experimental subject test, the more accurate the results are (Piqueras-Lorente et al. 2018).
-Antona-Makoshi et al. (2015) found agreement in the prediction of the number of fracture ribs given by a FE human model and PMHS tests carried out in matching conditions when the model accounted for the changes in rib cortical thickness, material properties, and strain (among others) associated with age.
-Contrary to the previously mentioned studies, Schoell et al. (2015) found that changes in the material properties of the thorax of the Global Human Body Models Consortium FE human body model have little to no effect in frontal and lateral impacts.
-It should be noted that the THUMS model used in this study was never modified to more accurately predict fractures of an elderly occupant, which can explain the mismatch between the injuries found in the tests and the predictions given by THUMS.
+A number of studies has explored how to incorporate all these sources of variability within deterministic human FE models and the question remains still open.
+Some studies have shown that the more personalized the human FE model (anthropometry and position) is to the experimental subject test, the more accurate the results are (Piqueras-Lorente et al, 2018).
+Antona-Makoshi et al (2015) found agreement in the prediction of the number of fracture ribs given by a FE human model and PMHS tests carried out in matching conditions when the model accounted for the changes in rib cortical thickness, material properties and strain (among others) associated to age.
+Contrary to the previously mentioned studies, Schoell et al (2015) found that changes in the material properties of the thorax of the Global Human Body Models Consortium (GHBMC) FE human body model have little to no effect in frontal and lateral impacts.
+It should be noted that the THUMS model used in this study was never modified to predict more accurately the fractures of an elderly occupant, which can explain the mismatch between the injuries found in the tests and the predictions given by THUMS.

-Predeath health conditions may have played a role also in the bone injury tolerance differences between the test subjects.
-Given the relationship of certain cancer types with bone loss (U.S. Department of Health and Human Services 2004), the donor protocol in place at the Impact Laboratory required that cancer was not metastasized to the bone.
-However, it should be noted that 3 PMHSs suffered from cancer and it is likely that they had been exposed to cancer treatment that could also have affected the mechanical response of the tissue.
-Therefore, although all of these factors could have affected the response of the test subjects, they could not be controlled in the set of experiments discussed in this article.
+Pre-death health conditions may have played a role also in the bone injury tolerance differences between the test subjects.
+Given the relationship of certain cancer types with bone loss (U.S. Department of Health and Human Services, 2004), the donor protocol in place at the Impact Laboratory required that cancer was not metastasized to the bone.
+However, it should be noted that three PMHS suffered from cancer and it is likely that they had been exposed to cancer treatment that could also have affected the mechanical response of the tissue

+Therefore, although all these factors could have affected the response of the test subjects, they could not be controlled in the set of experiments discussed in this manuscript.